techrabbit58/KataBirthdayGreeting/doc/strategy.md

-**REMARK:** The current release does not support the additional features concerning the reminder messages, since that requires a lot of assumptions about how to fugure out who to remind about other persons birthday.
+**REMARK:** The current release does not support the additional features concerning the reminder messages, since that requires a lot of assumptions about how to figure out who to remind about other persons birthday.
 It may require additional data (e.g. a list of subscribers for reminders).